basickarl/dockerfile-sensu/README.md

 Its `keepalive` is subscribed to the slack handler.
 Use this together with [sensu-server-client-c-disk-h-slack](#sensu-server-client-c-disk-h-slack).

 To build this file you must build [sensu-core](#sensu-core) first as it uses it for building.

+### Building & Running
+I normally use the following as an example, edit as you please.

+`docker build -t basickarl/sensu-server-client-c-disk-h-slack ~/dockerfile-sensu/sensu-server-client-c-disk-h-slack`

+`docker run -d --name sensu-server -h sensu-server basickarl/sensu-server-client-c-disk-h-slack`

 ### Bugs